 Welcome!
 Here you will find information about the latest, relativistic version of the transactional interpretation of quantum mechanics, 'RTI', blog posts, and an opportunity for informal discussion.
 The transactional interpretation (TI) is a new way of understanding what's behind the formalism of quantum physics.
-My new book for the general reader, Understanding Our Unseen Reality: … Continue reading Welcome!
+My CV is available here.
+The 2nd edition of my book … Continue reading Welcome!

 In a previous post, I presented a Comment for an online forum on a paper by Gruber, Block and Montemayor, 2022 that discusses the alleged conflict between "physical time" and the human experience of time.
 Since that time, an additional target paper was added for the discussion, and I've made my comment shorter and more concise. … Continue reading Updated Comment: “Physical Time as Human Time”

 In the relativistic transactional picture (RTI), spacetime is an emergent construct.
 It emerges from specific interactions at the quantum level (i.e., transactions).
 This process creates a metrical structure; thus, RTI allows the harmonious integration of quantum theory and general relativity, two theoretical domains generally thought to be in conflict.
 I've just completed a collaboration with … Continue reading Transactions Complete Entropic Gravity

 I was invited by the above authors to comment on their paper, recently published in Frontiers in Psychology (doi: 10.3389/fpsyg.2022.718505).
 The authors deal with an issue generally viewed as problematic: reconciling the human experience of time with physical theories addressing time.
 The idea is that several of us will participate in a published panel discussion … Continue reading Comment on “Physical Time Within Human Time” (Gruber, Block and Montemayor, 2022)